benhere/typescript-learning/ReadMe.txt

 # when we uncomment `sourceMap` to true, it will generate .map file which acts a bridge which is understood by modern browsers and developer tools.

-# Most often we use write TS codes in `src` folder and its corresponding compiled `js` file reside into `dist` folder.
+# Most often we used to write TS codes in `src` folder and its corresponding compiled `js` file reside into `dist` folder.

 # By uncommenting `outDir` option , we can tell the TS compiler that where the compiled `js` file should be stored and that is `dist` folder.

 # when `"noImplicitAny": true,` --> this option ensures that we have to be clear about values we're working with in our code.
 In this case we don't give Typescript any information about type of data.

 # Note - If we declare variable of `any` type then TS compiler will not show any error in code and but in case of function declaration if we pass any parameter of `any` type then it show error in code.
-This is because TS is able to able  track the value we assign to variables.
+This is because TS is able to track the value we assign to variables.

 # By using Chrome extension from VS Code Editor and `sourceMap` option from tsconfig file we can debug TS code inside VS Code Editor.

+# Section-4 : Next-generation Typescript and Javascript

+# `let` & `const` introduced a new concept called block scope which means variable or constant always available in the block in which you define it or any lower blocks.
+Both forced us to write cleaner code.

+#Note - default arguments in function have to be last in the list, if we try to assign default argument to first argument, we will run into issues.
+This is because default arguments are not skipped when we call a function.
+So, TS and JS do not look at the function definition and guess that you probably wanna skip the default argument and provide your value to the non-default one.
+Instead , it simply adheres to the order and hence we should set default arguments from the right.

+# Note - TypeScript compiles the JS code not just from TypeScript only features to Regular JS, but all of them from Modern JS to old JS.
+If tell TS to do so.

+# Section-5 : Classes & Interfaces

+# Vanilla JS private field syntax also does not use the 'private' and 'public' keywords.